harness/developer-hub/docs/chaos-engineering/technical-reference/probes/cmd-probe.md

 ## Schema

-Probe schema for CMD Probe with common properties shared across all probes and properties unique to CMD probe.
+Listed below is the probe schema for the command probe, with properties shared across all the probes and properties unique to the command probe.

 <table>
   <tr>